01 of 07

 In its basic form, two-color brioche looks sort of like ribbing, with the dominant knit stitches showing in one color on each side.
 It's perfect for scarves, hats, hot pads or anything that you want to give a different look and a lot of warmth.

-This method must be worked on a circular needle or double-pointed needles because you have to be able to work the row again without turning.
+- This method must be worked on a circular needle or double-pointed needles because you have to be able to work the row again without turning the work.

 The foundation row for the dark color works as follows: